sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 ![](http://newsroom.unl.edu/releases/downloadables/photo/20120828macro-american.jpg)

 In order to apply MDS to your data, you can use the machine learning toolkit `scikit-learn`.  `scikit-learn` should have been installed by default when you installed Anaconda.
 However, if you get an error trying to import the `sklearn` module, let us know.
+As a side note we also have a [project toolbox on machine learning](https://toolboxes.olin.build/machine-learning/).

 Here is some code that uses the similarity matrix defined in the previous section to create a 2-dimensional embedding of the four Charles Dickens and 1